sockmaster27/BumpShare/README.md

 # BumpShare

-This app is hosted wioth CloudFlare Pages on [bumpshare.pages.dev](https://bumpshare.pages.dev/)
+This app is hosted with CloudFlare Pages on [bumpshare.pages.dev](https://bumpshare.pages.dev/)

 ## How to use
 1. Have at least 2 mobile devices on the page simultaneously